git-sumana/Miscarriage_Prediction/README.md

 Here's a brief overview of the key steps involved in the code:

-Loading the Data: The data is loaded from a CSV file using Pandas. <br>
+<b>Loading the Data: </b> The data is loaded from a CSV file using Pandas. <br>
-Data Preprocessing: The data is split into features (X) and the target variable (y).
+<b>Data Preprocessing: </b> The data is split into features (X) and the target variable (y).
 Categorical variables are encoded using label encoding.<br>
-Model Training: The XGBoost classifier is trained on the training data.<br>
+<b>Model Training: </b> The XGBoost classifier is trained on the training data.<br>
-Streamlit App: The Streamlit application is created to take user input for various health parameters and predict whether a miscarriage is likely to occur based on the trained model.<br>
+<b>Streamlit App: </b> The Streamlit application is created to take user input for various health parameters and predict whether a miscarriage is likely to occur based on the trained model.<br>
-Prediction and Output: The model predicts the probability of miscarriage based on the user input and displays the result along with suggestions for improving health. <br>Additionally, the feature importance is visualized to show which features have the most significant impact on the prediction. </p>
+<b>Prediction and Output: </b>The model predicts the probability of miscarriage based on the user input and displays the result along with suggestions for improving health. <br>Additionally, the feature importance is visualized to show which features have the most significant impact on the prediction. </p>

  Clone this repository to your local machine:
    ```bash